 What is asynchronous programming?

-If a program can be broken up into a series of tasks that can be executed independently, it can be considered asynchronous.
-It is a property of how a program can be executed, not what it does.
-A program, like a network server that handles multiple requests, can use one task per request.
-Asynchronous programs can improve CPU utilization, increasing throughput and lowering latency.
+If a program can be broken up into a series of operations that can be executed independently, it can be considered asynchronous.
+The completion of some operations can happen independently of others.
+Asynchronous programs can improve processor utilization, increasing throughput and lowering latency.

 Parallel programs are those that execute tasks simulateously on multiple processors, typically using processes or threads.
 Parallel programs are good for CPU-bound workloads because tasks can be executed on independent processors at full speed with minimal contention.